bazer/ThrowAway/README.md

 ## Using TryUnwrap for Seamless Extraction

 The `TryUnwrap` extension method lets you extract both the success value and the failure message in one go - without needing extra temporary variables.
-This method returns a boolean indicating whether the Option holds a value and outputs the value and failure as either separate out parameters or as a tuple.
+This method returns a boolean indicating whether the Option holds a value and outputs the value and failure as separate out parameters.

 ```csharp
 if (areaResult.TryUnwrap(out double area, out string failure))